Technigo/exercise-react-redux-thunk/README.md

 ## Instructions

-Build an app that fetches some coins from the end-point provided and saves the data in the global state
+Build an app that fetches some coins from the end-point provided and saves the data in the global state:

-Create a store, reducers, dispatch actions and select data from the state to render in your components.
+1. Create a store, reducers, dispatch actions and select data from the state to render in your components.

-Add a loading state until the fetching request is fultilled.
+2. Add a loading state until the fetching request is fultilled.

-What about using some animation for the loading state?
+3. Bonus: what about using some animation for the loading state?

 Fetch data from this end-point: